Friday, November 28, 2025

 • Refrigerate at least 4 hours.

-To make the whipped cream filling do the following:
+To make the whipped cream filling do the following.
+You will need to make two batches of this:

 • In a large bowl combine cream cheese, sugar, salt and vanilla.